aaronkaplan/intelmq/docs/proposal.md

     - intelmqctl will check if crontab configuration line for the bot is still on crontab:
       - if crontab configuration line exists, replate it and log a message explaining the update action.
       - if crontab configuration line does not exists, add it and log a message explaining the update action.
-    TBD: dont know what should be our procedure if a scheduled bot is running when this reload action is performing.
+    `FIXME`: dont know what should be our procedure if a scheduled bot is running when this reload action is performing.
 Should reload normally like stream bots? should we just ignore it? log a message about this "finding"?

 ### intelctl status `<bot_id>`